ambossIconambossIcon

 Pubic symphyseal surface change

-• Considered the most reliable adult aging method
+• The most reliable adult aging method

 Icon of a lock